UBCHREST/ablate/README.md

 ```

-For output file comparisons you can specify that numbers are '<', '>', or '=' to a an expected value.
+For output file comparisons you can specify that numbers are '<', '>', or '=' to an expected value.
 For example:

 ```
 L_2 Error: [(.*), (.*), (.*)]<expects> <1E-13 <1E-13 <1E-13